SDStuduiosLLC/The-Somewhat-Awesome-Bot/README.md

-# The MBB Community Bot
+# The Somewhat Decent Bot

-This is the home for the Discord bot that looks after the MBB Gaming Discord!
+This is the home for the Discord bot that, I mean does stuff..

 ## Installation